PixelRifts/Jai-Shader-Transpiler/README.md

 # Jai Shaders
-Jai metaprogram for converting Jai functions to GLSL shaders.
+Jai metaprogram for converting Jai functions to shaders.
+GLSL Shaders are currently supported to a degree